The Co-operative Bank: Ethical policy

 The Co-operative Bank operates an Ethical Policy and has an ethical code of conduct as part of its constitution.
 The Ethical Policy is overseen by a values and ethics committee chaired by an independent director.
-The Ethical Policy excludes the provision of any banking services to businesses that take part in certain business activities or sectors.
+The policy excludes the provision of any banking services to businesses that take part in certain business activities or sectors.
 These include a commitment not to finance "the manufacture or transfer of armaments to oppressive regimes" or "any business whose core activity contributes to global climate change, via the extraction or production of fossil fuels".
 The bank estimates that it has declined finance totalling in excess of £1bn since the policy was introduced in 1992.
-The Policy is based on a regularly renewed customer mandate in the form of a survey.
+The policy is based on a regularly renewed customer mandate in the form of a survey.
 In the 2005/06 financial year, whilst making profits of £96.5 million, it turned away business of nearly £10 million.